Board of Directors

 Dan Schneider – Board Member

-“For the past 23 years I have enjoyed working with the Dude Ranchers’ Association in a myriad of ways.
-The members represent the best our country has to offer not only in terms of hospitality and genuine outdoor experiences but also in conservation and preservation.
-I am privileged to have had the opportunity.”
+“Dude ranchers represent the best our country has to offer, not only in terms of hospitality and genuine outdoor experiences, but also in conservation and preservation.
+I am privileged to have the opportunity to serve on the Foundation board of directors.”

 Janice Schoonover – Board Member